hamburml/docker-flow-letsencrypt/README.md

 ## Introduction

 This project is compatible with Viktor Farcic's [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) and [Docker Flow: Swarm Listener](https://github.com/vfarcic/docker-flow-swarm-listener).
 It uses certbot to create and renew ssl certificates from Let’s Encrypt for your domains and stores them inside /etc/letsencrypt on the running docker host (you should run the service always on the same host, use docker service constraints).
 The service setups a cron which runs two times a day (03:00 and 15:00 UTC) and calls [renewAndSendToProxy](https://github.com/hamburml/docker-flow-letsencrypt/blob/master/renewAndSendToProxy.sh).
-It runs certbot renew and uploads the certificates to [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy).
+It runs certbot renew and uploads the certificates to the running [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) service.

 You can find this project also on [Docker Hub](https://hub.docker.com/r/hamburml/docker-flow-letsencrypt/).